nietus/MotoGP/README.md

 ### Interact

-pip install mysql-connector-python
+pip install mysql-connector-python streamlint

-execute interact.py
+execute app.py

 MySQL server should be running, created and populated

+You can interact with the tables using the streamlint interface, but keep in mind that you should respect the relationships.
+For example, create an account with email X before commenting a race with email X, and so on.